aaronvanston/react-flexa/README.md

 ### Row

-Available props that can be used on the `Row` component.
+These are the available props that can be used on the `Row` component.
 All other props such as `className` will be automatically be passed down to the generated element.

 | Prop | Valid types | Valid values | Default value | Description |
 |------|-------------|--------------|---------------|-------------|